Lyna-hr/final-python-project/README.md

 The script will produce two output files:

-data/orcl-sma.csv for the Simple Moving Averages data/orcl-rsi.csv for the Relative Strength Index
+`orcl-sma.csv` for the Simple Moving Averages `orcl-rsi.csv` for the Relative Strength Index